You’re probably thinking good tea is best drank than used to clean boring old windows and floors. Can’t argue with that!

 Okay, this requires a huge amount of black tea (about 4 or 5 tea bags).
 But if you have wooden outdoor furniture that’s starting to look sad after getting soaked under too much sun, this could be a good solution.

-Simply make a pot of strong tea (4 or 5 bags) then mix into a bucket half-filled with water.
+Simply make a pot of strong tea (4 or 5 bags or 2 spoons of loose leaf tea) then mix into a bucket half-filled with water.
 Now grab a broom and wrap it in old pantyhose, dip it into the bucket, and sweep away.
 That’s it!
 No need for drying or further scrubbing!

 That’s the top 3 I found most interesting on the Internet.
 How about you, have you seen, read, or tried any method for cleaning using tea?
 How was the experience?
-Would you even use tea to clean your home?
+Would you even use tea for cleaning your home?
 Let me know in the comments below!